-A Collection of the Best Text Editors in 2018
+A Collection of the Best Text Editors

-All Windows and Mac machines have basic text editors, but TextEdit and Notepad aren’t sufficient for serious web developers.
+All Windows and Mac machines have basic text editors, but TextEdit and Notepad aren't sufficient for serious web developers.
 Fortunately, there is no shortage of alternatives.
-Below is a roundup of the best text editors in 2018 including free and premium options.
+Below is a roundup of the best text editors including free and premium options.

 There are certain online-based text editors available which are built for collaborative use.
 Whether that be for interview purposes, team coding session, or easy code sharing, these collaborative text editors are great for easily getting more than one set of eyes on your code.